-Should your baby require extra attention and special care, DeKalb Medical offers a neonatal intensive care nursery in Atlanta and Georgia, with a Level III Neonatal Intensive Care Unit (NICU).
+Should your baby require extra attention and special care, Emory Decatur Hospital offers a neonatal intensive care nursery in Atlanta and Georgia, with a Level III Neonatal Intensive Care Unit (NICU).
 This unit, which carries the highest level of clinical designation, is for babies who are born prematurely or those who need heart monitoring, special medications or assistance breathing.
-DeKalb Medical’s Atlanta neonatal intensive care unit is the closest NICU to Children’s Healthcare of Atlanta, which is known for its pediatric heart surgery program.
+Emory Decatur Hospital’s Atlanta neonatal intensive care unit is the closest NICU to Children’s Healthcare of Atlanta, which is known for its pediatric heart surgery program.

 Our Atlanta neonatal intensive care unit features 52 centrally monitored infant beds in the NICU and Growing Preemie Nursery.
 They are supported by specially trained nurses and respiratory therapists, who can also attend to newborns in need of assistance starting in the delivery room.

 Because babies can be in neonatal intensive care anywhere from one day to several months, parents take an active role in their baby’s care while they are in the NICU with family-centered time and encouragement to participate in bedside care when possible.